Where water comes from

 Companies aim to strike the best balance between the costs of looking for and repairing the hard to find and minor leaks from pipes against the cost of not fixing these leaks.
 The cost of not fixing the leaks takes into account environmental damage and the cost of developing new water resources to compensate for the water lost through leaks.
 This approach is called the sustainable economic level of leakage and gives consumers the best value for money.

-We've achieved our best ever leakage performance in 2016/17 beating our target for the year.
+We achieved our annual leakage target for the thirteenth consecutive year in 2018/19.
 We always appreciate our customers telling us about any leaks they spot.
 You can call our leakline number on 0800 33 00 33, or fill in our leak form

 Treatment and supply